Jose-Alejandro/tienda-virtual/README.md

 # Notes
 * Make sure you start web server at http://127.0.0.1:5500 (default by Live-Server extension)
 * Back server uses CORS white-list based authorization, and http://127.0.0.1:5500 is authorized.
-Other front web server will be rejected.
+Other front web servers will be rejected.